guillainbisimwa/Find-house-api-doc/README.md

 bundle exec middleman build
 ```

+## Publishing Your Docs to GitHub Pages

+Publishing your API documentation couldn't be more simple.

+1. Make sure you're working on a fork in your own account, not our original repo: `git remote show origin`.
+2. Commit your changes to the markdown source: `git commit -a -m "Update index.md"`
+3. Push the markdown source changes to GitHub: `git push`
+4. Run `./deploy.sh`

 ## What Now?

 The next step is to [learn how to edit `source/index.md` to change the content of your docs](Markdown-Syntax).
 Once you're done, you might want to think about [deploying your docs](https://github.com/slatedocs/slate/wiki/Deploying-Slate).